ParallelMaths/parallel/pages/3-sumaze.md

 When you signed up for Parallelograms, I suggested that you had to be a bit “kooky” to want to do maths at the weekend.
-Some of you seemed confused by that word, so it might help to click on the song below and hear what David Bowie though of kooks and being kooky.
+Some of you seemed confused by that word, so it might help to click on the song below and hear what David Bowie thought of kooks and being kooky.
 You can listen to it while doing question 5.

 Also, I should mention that we can apply maths to one of David Bowie’s songs to prove that this piece of music is everyone’s friend.
 He wrote a song (and a whole album) called DIAMOND DOGS.
 DIAMONDS are a girl’s best friend.